timvisee/prs/README.md

 This project is released under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.

-The library portion of this project is licensed under the MIT license.
+The library portion of this project is licensed under the LGPL-3.0 license.
 Check out the [lib/LICENSE](lib/LICENSE) file for more information.

 [git]: https://git-scm.com/